DrewJSquared/flairnode/README.md

 # Hide cursor after 5 seconds of inactivity
 unclutter -idle 5 &

+# Wait for everything else then start chromium
 sleep 2

 # Launch Chromium in kiosk mode — this stays in foreground